Tuesday, October 29, 2013

 Besides the four stupas, there are some small mausoleums and shrines.
 At the far end of the hill ridge is a large Buddhist Temple holding a giant sitting Buddha (... see more at Oudong Temple blog).

 After spending about an hour at the temple, we came down and rode six kilometres to the National Highway No. 5.
 From there we hailed a taxi, sharing it with four other passengers.
 It was a tight (four behind & two at the front passenger seat) forty-plus kilometres ride back to Phnom Penh.
-Being tired, we just squeezed in and was soon dozing off.
+Being tired, we just squeezed in and were soon dozing off.

-TILL THE NEXT RIGHT THEN,
+TILL THE NEXT RIDE THEN,

 ADIEU!